-The Dana Spicer S84U front axle is of the "Reverse Elliot" type manufactured by Dana Spicer Europe.
-The front axle consists of a girder section axle bed or beam with stub axles.
-Each stub axle is carried on a taper king pin, with a plain phosphor bronze bushing at the top and at the bottom.
+The Dana Spicer S84U front axle is of the "Reverse Elliot" type.
+The front axle consists of a girder section beam with knuckles.
+Each knuckle is carried on a parallel king pin, with a steep angle taper roller bearing at its top and a plain phosphor bronze bush at bottom.

 The unitized hub bearings used on the NDS range of axles, are non-serviceable items.
-Bearings are pre-adjusted, lubricated and have seals fitted as part of the manufacturing process.
+Bearings are preadjusted, lubricated and have seals fitted as part of the manufacturing process.
 The bearings are greased for life and there is no need or facility for re-lubrication.

 Brakes are manufactured by KNORR-BREMSE.

 Steering ball joints with hardened balls and rubbing pads incorporate compression springs which automatically take up any wear.